NDDC IMC member escapes assassination in Rivers

 Nagbo also thanked her colleague in the Interim Management Committee and Acting Executive Director, Finance & Administration, Mr. Effiong Akwa, for his prompt response to the rescue effort.

-She called on the Commissioner of Police and other security agencies operating in the state to intensify efforts in tracking down persons after her life.
+She called on the Commissioner of Police and other security agencies operating in the state to intensify efforts in tracking down the persons that were after her life.

-She said that criminal elements terrorizing the state must be flushed out to secure the lives of law-abiding citizens and stop scaring investors in the petroleum and gas resource-rich state.
+She said that criminal elements terrorising the state must be flushed out to secure the lives of law-abiding citizens and stop scaring investors in the petroleum and gas resource-rich state.

 Comments